emadlotfy/Personal/ReadMe.md

 # Hello GitHub
 that is my first repo here.

-it will contain my Resume.

-and Cover Letter.
+it will contain my Resume, and Cover Letter.